 Open Daily: Breakfast 8-11am; Set Lunch 12-3pm; A la carte 8am-10pm

 Photos by Greens Organic/Cusco Restaurant Group

 Gourmet dishes made with organically grown produce from the Sacred Valley are Greens Organic’s specialty.
 Executive Chef, Stephan Joubert, and his team honor the restaurant’s organic ethos with a healthy menu of both vegetarian friendly and meat options.
 It’s a great place for a group of travelers to eat because every dietary preference is satisfied.
-Several Peru For Less vegetarian clients have eaten there and rave about the food!
+Several Peru for Less vegetarian clients have eaten here and rave about the food!

 Greens Organic address: Santa Catalina Angosta 135, second floor, Plaza de Armas

 Dinner reservations: +51 (84) 254 753 or firstname.lastname@example.org

 Granja Heidi translates to “Farm Heidi” that hints at the nutritious meals served.
 This local eatery specializes in fresh dairy products and many ingredients used in the dishes are organic.
 Its European-Peruvian fusion menu has tasty vegetarian friendly options, including delicious stuffed peppers.
 For dessert, try the crepes, that have a reputation for being the best in Cusco.

 The set lunchtime menu at Granja Heidi is a favorite amongst Cusco regulars and travelers alike.
 This menú del día typically has two main course options, vegetarian or not, influenced by what’s in season and fresh.